wireapp/wire-emails/README.md

 ### Start the local preview

+This repository provides a local preview, so you can see what the final messages will look like.

-Run `yarn start` and check the results at [`localhost:3000`](http://localhost:3000).
+To start the preview, run `yarn start` and check the results at [`localhost:3000`](http://localhost:3000).

 A table of contents appears with links to each message.
-Click a link to display the message preview in a new tab.
+Click a link to display the rendered message content.

 ### Update